toddfries/X-API/README.md

 X-API
 ===========
-This is a fork of the Twitter::API module that was unceremoneously abandoned by its author when X chose to lock many free api bits behind a paywall in order to combat bot abuse.
+This is a fork of the Twitter::API module that was unceremoniously abandoned by its author when X chose to lock many free api bits behind a paywall in order to combat bot abuse.

 Since then, many but not all API calls have benn given free tier access, with very limited frequency of use.
 I see this as enough to test until paid tier access is profitable.